-This large, family study of AA and EA individuals utilized a multipronged approach (Figure 1) to dissect the genetic underpinnings of AD (DSM-IV AD).
+This large, family study of AA and EA individuals utilized a multi-pronged approach (Figure 1) to dissect the genetic underpinnings of alcohol dependence (DSM-IV AD).
 In addition to the primary phenotype of DSM-IV diagnosis of AD, and severity as captured by the AD criterion count, it is, to our knowledge, the largest GWAS of each DSM-IV AD criterion.
-We detected five regions with variants meeting traditional GWS criteria, of which four were novel (chromosomes 1, 2, 8 and 15).
+We detected five regions with variants meeting traditional GWS criteria, of which four were novel (chromosomes 1, 2, 8, and 15).
 Notably, the chromosome 8 signal was replicated in an independent dataset, as was the well-known association with rs1229984 in ADH1B.
-Even when excluding the larger effect size associated with rs1229984, PRS derived from the EA GWAS predicted 0.61% to 1.82% of the variation in AD in independent datasets, underscoring significant polygenicity underlying liability to the disorder.
+Even when excluding the larger effect size associated with rs1229984, PRS derived from the EA GWAS predicted 0.61-1.82% of the variation in AD in independent datasets, underscoring significant polygenicity underlying liability to the disorder.
 Analyses of two reward-related neural phenotypes also showed associations with two GWS variants.

-Consistent with several prior studies, 6 rs1229984 in ADH1B was associated with DSM-IV AD.
-Although GWS was only noted in the trans-ancestral (EA + AA) analysis, as shown in Table S7, rs1229984 was associated with the AD criterion count and criteria indexing physiological dependence and Desire to cut drinking at GWS levels, and with other AD criteria at nominal levels of significance.
-Despite the robust relationship between this functional variant and AD, its relatively low minor allele frequency necessitates fairly large samples to detect a GWS effect for a binary trait, as was shown in a recent metaanalysis of DSM-IV AD.6 However, for DSM-IV AD criterion count, rs1229984 was GWS in both the EA and EA + AA analyses.
-Similar to another study, 16 we found that while rs1229984 was associated with each individual criterion (EA all P < 3.61E-04; EA + AA all P < 4.54E -05), the association was stronger with certain DSM-IV AD criteria.
-Consistent with Hart et al, Tolerance was strongly associated with rs1229984 (P = 8.06E-09 in EA + AA).
+Consistent with several prior studies 6, rs1229984 in ADH1B was associated with DSM-IV AD.
+Although GWS was only noted in the trans-ancestral (EA+AA) analysis, as shown in Supplemental Table 7, rs1229984 was associated with the AD criterion count and criteria indexing physiological dependence and Desire to cut drinking at GWS levels, and with other AD criteria at nominal levels of significance.
+Despite the robust relationship between this functional variant and AD, its relatively low minor allele frequency necessitates fairly large samples to detect a GWS effect for a binary trait, as was shown in a recent meta-analysis of DSM-IV AD 6.
+However, for DSM-IV AD criterion count, rs1229984 was GWS in both the EA and EA+AA analyses.
+Similar to another study 16, we found that while rs1229984 was associated with each individual criterion (EA all p<3.61E-04; EA+AA all p<4.54E-05), the association was stronger with certain DSM-IV AD criteria.
+Consistent with Hart et al., Tolerance was strongly associated with rs1229984 (p=8.06E-09 in EA+AA).
 However, the additional GWS associations with Desire to cut drinking in our study differs from the prior study which used a sequential regression approach to identify Withdrawal and Drinking more than intended as additional criteria related to rs1229984 in EA, and Time spent drinking in AA.
-However, another study of 1130 individuals of Jewish descent reported associations between rs1229984 and both Tolerance and Desire to cut drinking.49 Across these studies, the most robust association signal for rs1229984 appears to arise from Tolerance, which is notably an index of excessive consumption and consistent with the role of ADH1B in other studies of nonproblem alcohol intake.50 Plausibly, the strong findings with Desire to cut drinking might also support this as epidemiological studies have shown this criterion to index liability to less severe AD (Table S2 and Figure S7), and therefore, serve as a marker of excessive drinking, rather than severe pathology and impair- $\mathrm{ment.}^{10,51-53}$ Differences in associations with other criteria could stem from the relative severity of individual criteria in each dataset or their relationship with excessive drinking.
+However, another study of 1,130 individuals of Jewish descent reported associations between rs1229984 and both Tolerance and Desire to cut drinking 50.
+Across these studies, the most robust association signal for rs1229984 appears to arise from Tolerance, which is notably an index of excessive consumption and consistent with the role of ADH1B in other studies of non-problem alcohol intake 51.
+Plausibly, the strong findings with Desire to cut drinking might also support this as epidemiological studies have shown this criterion to index liability to less severe AD (Supplemental Table 2; Supplemental Figure 7), and therefore, serve as a marker of excessive drinking, rather than severe pathology and impairment ^{10,52-54}.
+Differences in associations with other criteria could stem from the relative severity of individual criteria in each dataset or their relationship with excessive drinking.